karenc/db-migrator/README.rst

 migrate
 -------

-Example usage:
+Run pending migrations.

-With two migrations in the migrations directory,
+For example, with two migrations in the migrations directory,

 ``migrations/20151217170514_add_id_to_users.py``::